Python-SIP/sip/doc/directives.rst

 symbol ``Py_LIMITED_API`` is defined before the ``Python.h`` header file is included.
 Python extensions built in this way are independent of the version of Python being used.
 It is ignored for Python v2.

-``version`` is an optional version number that is useful if you (or others) might create other modules that build on this module, i.e. if another module might :directive:`%Import` this module.
-Under the covers, a module exports an API that is used by modules that :directive:`%Import` it and the API is given a version number.
-A module built on that module knows the version number of the API that it is expecting.
-If, when the modules are imported at run-time, the version numbers do not match then a Python exception is raised.
-The dependent module must then be re-built using the correct specification files for the base module.
-This is deprecated and ignored in SIP v4.19.

 The optional :directive:`%AutoPyName` sub-directive is used to specify a rule for automatically providing Python names.